 Knowing what matters ... and must not be lost:

-'what is' and ‘what must not be lost’.
+and ‘what must not be lost’.
 (Or undervalued, neglected and diminished.)
-TDS believes that for success,
+TDS believes that for success, integrated

-integrated community/civic tourism plans must identify and enshrine which local and community qualities, assets,
+community/civic tourism plans must identify and enshrine which local and community qualities, assets, values &

-values & characteristics are regarded as vital - preferably never to be lost.
-(Particularly as a consequence of lack of
+characteristics are regarded as vital - preferably never to be lost.
+(Particularly as a consequence of lack of policy,

-unnecessarily duplicating or overlapping efforts.
-Resolving such issues can often free up scarce resources for other
+duplicating or overlapping efforts.
+Resolving such issues can often free up scarce resources for other important needs;

-important needs; divide responsibilities more sensibly; refocus strategic priorities and responsibilities; and achieve
+divide responsibilities more sensibly; refocus strategic priorities and responsibilities; and achieve more outstanding

 © Tourism Development Solutions 2012